 A Real MusicianPosted: September 13, 2015

 There are only two kinds of people: those who are and those who “wanna be”.
 Each one of us is a combination of an “is” and a “wanna-be”.
 I am many things, but I admire a truly good musician.
 I am, so my wife and my instructor tell me, a solid intermediate guitarist.
 They both encourage me when they note progress and advancement in my “chops.”
-But, I will never be a guitarist of the caliber of a Lindsey Buckingham, or The Edge to name just two Guitar Heroes.
+But, I will never be a guitarist of the caliber of a Lindsey Buckingham, Nancy Wilson (of Heart), or The Edge to name just three Guitar Heroes.
 I will never come close.
 So, in terms of this category of people, i.e. musicians, I’m just a “wanna-be.”
 But I know someone who is truly a musician, my guitar instructor, and a family friend.
 Let me introduce you to Ann Herring.

 Ann grew up in the Bay area.
 She grew up in a very musical family.
 Her father, Merritt Herring was a performing and recording artist during the folk music boom of the 1960s.
 He performed with Joan Baez and Pete Seger (in fact Pete Seger was Ann’s godfather) among many others.
 Her mother, a classical violinist, played in several symphonies as well a baroque ensembles.